na-na-hi/renget/archive/cgldutchthread.md

 - **Bring a small EDC kit along.** Powerbank, pain killers, medication, emergency sewing supply, tube of superglue and such are items you can easily fit in your pocket or a small pouch and will save your ass when in a pinch.

 ####Thread, Discord and OP things
+#####Why are the threads so slow or dead?
+Simply put, /cgl/ has always been a niche board even by 4chan standards.
+Around 2018, the mods started banning all instances of dropping (user)names on /cgl/.
+This change in moderation rendered the discussion of community drama impossible, despite said drama being the main appeal for most users on /cgl/ and acted as a gateway for new people to discover the board and 4chan as a whole.
+As such, today /cgl/'s daily posts are down by ~80% when compared to 2018 ([source](https://4stats.io/)).
+Many /cgl/ users have also moved their discussions to private chat groups, Discord servers, [lolcow](lolcow.farm) and the now defunct Pretty Ugly Little Liars ([archive mirror](https://archive.ph/2020.07.25-195450/https://prettyuglylittleliar.net/)).

 #####Dutch Gulls Discord
 We have a Discord server [(invite here)](https://discord.gg/QAYNyfY) which is open to anyone to join.
 However keep in mind 4chan isn't Discord and vice versa.
 We like to keep things comfy in our little hangout and access to the Discord is a privilege, not a right.
+While discussing dramu is allowed, you are expected to keep things civil.
 Behaving like a toxic prick, manchild, /pol/tard or harassing or targeting members will get you banned.
 Ban appeals can be performed by email, ban evasion will result in a permaban.

 #####Contacting OP
 You can contact me at dutchthreadop \[apenlul\] gmail.com or on Discord.

-####What happened to the old duthgulls.nl website?
+#####What happened to the old duthgulls.nl website?
-I used to run multiple websites on the same hosting package which I got for my private website and email.
-This meant for each additional site I wanted to add I only had to pay for the domain name.
-Sadly, the hosting company doubled their prices and changed policies and effective January 1st 2023 requires separate hosting packages for each site.
-The cost this would add even when moving hosts combined with the drop in use of the site and loss of motivation to keep it updated lead me to decide to cancel it.
-2016-2022, it was fun while it lasted!

-I did download a backup of the site and databases and also had the Internet Archive make one final snapshot before I took the site offline.
-This snapshot can be found at https://web.archive.org/web/20221215132318/https://dutchgulls.nl/
+I've had a hosting package for my personal website for over a decade, and said package allowed me to add an infinite amount of additional domains at the cost of just a domain name.
+Sadly, on January 1st 2023 the hosting company doubled the price for a hosting package and limited each package to a single domain name.
+This meant I would had to spend 4x the original price just for these 2 websites.
+As the website was just a glorified convention calendar I deemed it unworthy of continuing.

+If you need to retrieve any information, the Internet Archive has a [full archive of the website](https://web.archive.org/web/20221215132318/https://dutchgulls.nl/) and I made sure to download a full backup of the site in case I ever change my mind.
+The dutchgulls.nl I kept and simply forwards you to this rentry guide.

-##Thread OP copypasta
+#####Thread OP copypasta
 ```
 Previous thread: >>[thread_id]
 >[Recap items go here]